 Both of these readers have missed or overlooked one of the sets of clues we use when we are reading.
 The reader who read nose has not used the meaning clues.
 The reader who read sound has overlooked the letter/sound clues.
-These clues were missed because the reader's mind was on the meaning of the passage.
+This second reader missed these clues because the reader's mind was on the meaning of the passage.
 They already had a pretty good idea what word might be there so they had no need to look carefully at the letters.